METEO 3 Lesson 12 Images

 Text description of the plot of Irene's track image.

-The image displays a map tracking the path of a tropical cyclone over the western Atlantic Ocean.
-The map includes longitude and latitude lines, with marked degrees, covering areas from the southeastern United States, the Caribbean, and parts of the Atlantic Ocean.
-The cyclone path is indicated by a multicolored line, starting in the southeast Caribbean and curving northeastward along the U.S. East Coast.
-Different segments of the line are colored white, yellow, and orange, representing various cyclone categories from tropical depression to Category 3.
-Dates are marked along the path.
-The background is a blend of greens for landmasses and various blues for oceanic regions, with lighter shades indicating shallower areas.
+The image shows a map tracking the path of Hurricane Irene over the western North Atlantic Ocean.
+The map includes latitude and longitude lines with degree markings, covering the southeastern United States, the Caribbean, and portions of the Atlantic Ocean.
+Irene’s track is shown as a multicolored line beginning in the southeast Caribbean and curving northeastward along the U.S. East Coast.
+Segments of the track are colored white, yellow, and orange to represent storm intensity ranging from tropical depression to Category 3, with dates labeled along the path.

 graph of the average track forecast errors